msmichellegar/redis-node-workshop/README.md

 #### 4. Set up your endpoints

-As well as serving the files, you'll be needing two endpoints for this app: one for adding items (`/add`), and one for displaying the items (`/display`).
-Create these in your handlers function.
-Right now they can be blank, just so long as they exist.
+You could write your app using different endpoints for your various actions (e.g. '/add' when the submit button is pressed, and '/display' when the page is loaded).
+But remember [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete)!

+You can write all your requests via one endpoint, namely '/'.
+You will want to think about using 'POST' and 'GET' in your requests to differentiate.

-Your handlers might look something like this:
+If you were to use different endpoints instead of one, handlers might look something like this:

 ```js
 var fs = require('fs');